 Separation and divorce are a common reality in our society nowadays.
 People separate from their partners for several reasons.
-Unfortunately, more often than not, when families go through a breakdown not enough attention is placed on the wellbeing of the children involved.
+Unfortunately, more often than not, when families go through a breakdown, not enough attention is placed on the well-being of the children involved.
 In most cases, the separation in itself is not necessarily the source of the problem.
-Rather, it is the way the process is managed that will lead to positive family re-arrangements, parental satisfaction at decisions achieved and a balanced adjustment for all involved at a day to day basis.
+Rather, it is the way the process is managed that will lead to positive family re-arrangements, parental satisfaction at decisions achieved and a balanced adjustment for all involved on a day to day basis.

 Research has shed a light on the fact that the aspects that make divorce detrimental to a child’s healthy development are linked to levels of acrimony between parents, the shifting living circumstances, loss of significant relationships and lack of a consistent routine.

 Relationship Between Parents & Children During Divorce Do I Need A Lawyer?